apache/maven-site/src/site/markdown/maven-logging.md

 -->
 # Maven 3.1.x logging

+Maven 2.x and 3.0.x use [Plexus logging API][6] with basic Maven implementation writing to stdout.

 We have reached the decision that [SLF4J][1] is the best option for a logging API.
 SLF4J has reached a certain level of Ubiquity and while SLF4J may not be perfect, it's the de facto standard and it's pointless to try and remake another one.